diego-lazaro/credit_risk_classification/README.md

  # Results
- * Accuracy Score: Determine how close a measurement is to the true value
+ * Accuracy Score: Determine how close a measurement is to the true value.
- * Precision Score: Determine how extact the machine learning model can reproducible a measurement
+ * Precision Score: Determine how extact a measurement is reproducible.
- * Recall Score: The ability of the classifier to find all the positive samples
+ * Recall Score: The ability of the classifier to find all the positive samples.

  # Summary
 * The LogicRegression model with oversampled data performed better than the orginal data because it had a better accuracy.
 The precision for the high-risk loans on the oversampled data was 99% compared to the orginal data at 85%.